matusm/LaserMod/README.md

 The input signal must be a sufficiently optimized beat signal between the laser to be tested and an optical frequency comb.
 The comb should be referenced by a source with high short time (< 1 s) stability.
 In the author's laboratory an active hydrogen maser works well while a standard Cs clock produces less reliably results.
 Referencing the comb to a high stability optical frequency is possible, also.

+Since version 2.5 this app can also analyse the beat signal between two lasers (i.e. without frequency comb).
+Provided that the two modulation frequencies differ sufficiently, both modulation widths are evaluated.

-The data is recorded by the frequency counter on an external USB storage device and evaluated offline using this app.
+The data is recorded by the frequency counter on an external USB flash drive and evaluated offline using this app.
 A direct interface beween counter and computer is not currently planned.

 The modulation frequency of the laser to be tested must be lower than approximately 10 kHz.